-The CHEOPS Mission Consortium has set a list of targets reserved for the GTO programme.
-Targets from running GO programmes are also reserved.
-These targets may not be observed as part of newly proposed GO programmes.
+The CHEOPS Mission Consortium provides a list of targets that are reserved for the GTO programme, called the Reserved Target List (RTL).
+Targets on the RTL are not open for new GO proposals.
 It is therefore important that users check in advance that their targets are not already on this list.